Arizona Banks That Don’t Use ChexSystems

 The Best Non-ChexSystems Banks in Arizona

-For the top 3 non-ChexSystems and second chance banks in Arizona, we recommend CIT Bank, Chime, and BBVA.
+For the top 3 non-ChexSystems and second chance banks in Arizona, we recommend Chime and BBVA.
 These banks offer accounts that are widely considered some of the best and most friendly to those rebuilding their banking history.

 Chime’s mission is to make banking helpful, easy, and free for everyone.
 As a result, they do not run your credit or check your ChexSystems report when you apply to any of their checking and savings accounts.